bernardAppah/SpanishPointAssessment/README.md

   ```
   node -v
    ```
-+ Install the necessary packages using npm:
++ Install the necessary packages using npm(Be aware that this may take some time):
    ```
    npm install
    ```